Country Guide - VAT in Spain

 Suministro Inmediato de Informacion (SII)

 The Suministro Inmediato de Información (SII) is a mandatory VAT reporting system for resident businesses registered for VAT in Spain with an annual turnover exceeding EUR 6 million.
 Businesses registered under the Monthly Refund Register and businesses within VAT groups registered in Spain should also use SII.
-All other businesses can choose to use the SII voluntarily.
+All other businesses can choose to use the SII on a voluntary basis.

-Businesses required to use the SII are not obligated to submit other periodic reports, such as third-party transactions form 347, record books 340, and the annual VAT return 390.
+Businesses required to use the SII are not obligated to submit other periodic reports, such as Form 347, Record Books 340, and the Annual VAT Return 390.

-The SII should be used to report B2B, B2G, and B2C transactions and domestic and intra-EU sales and purchases.
-Although the SII aims to provide real-time reporting, taxpayers should submit the required information within four days of issuing the invoice.
+The SII should be used to report B2B, B2G, and B2C transactions, as well as domestic and intra-EU sales and purchases.
+Although the SII aims to provide real-time reporting, taxpayers are required to submit the necessary information within four days of issuing the invoice.

 Non-Resident Businesses

-Non-resident businesses registered for VAT in Spain with a turnover above EUR 6 million per year should also use the SII and comply with the same rules as local businesses.
+Non-resident businesses registered for VAT in Spain with an annual turnover exceeding EUR 6 million should also use the SII and comply with the same rules as local businesses.
+Regarding the Verifactu System, non-resident businesses with a Spanish VAT number are not impacted by the new regulation unless they have a fixed establishment in Spain.

 Get real-time updates and developments from around the world, keeping you informed and prepared.